 The Calvert homeschooling website doesn’t mention a Christian affiliation, so I assume a Biblical worldview isn’t a high curriculum priority for them as other curricula like BJU would have it.

-The Apologia Curriculum is a Christian homeschooling program which presents an award-winning Science and a Biblical Worldview course.
-The creators of Apologia aim to inculcate students with the confidence to present their scientific worldview in a biblically accurate way.
+The Apologia Curriculum is a Christian homeschooling program that presents an award-winning Science and a Biblical Worldview course.
+The creators of Apologia aim to teach students with the confidence to present their scientific worldview in a biblically accurate way.